 And committing 90 minutes to watch a movie was universally deemed completely out of the question by these over-worked game devs.

 Fair question.
 One very reasonable gentleman responded to this question, posed by a different youth, on a different site.
 His answer was very different, and a good bit more encouraging, too.
 He said that he noticed the design more.

 He was also able to better appreciate good design.
-Good design actually got him excited in games.
-And he could appreciate what indie developers were doing, seeing their conventions-to-the-wind approaches with a newfound respect.
+Good design actually got him excited about games.
+And he could appreciate what indie developers were doing, seeing their conventions-to-the-wind approaches with newfound respect.

 The Right Mix

 A good lesson for you and those overworked boys is this: find the right mix!
 You have someone who appreciates the new lens through which he sees games.
 It’s made him both more sympathetic towards bad game design and more appreciative of good game design.

 Those Redditors feel such a strong pull towards developing their own games that they can’t make time for themselves to relax and play someone else’s game.
 Find the right mix of work and play.